Speak with a safari expert

 The ins and outs of exploring southern Madagascar

-There are plenty of budget and camping opportunities in or near all of the major parks, but luxury accommodation is relatively sparse.
-An exploration of Madagascar is often a rough and ready experience.
-It is advisable to travel in Madagascar with a reputable company, but hiring a car to drive between the various attractions is possible.
+There are plenty of budget and camping options in or near all the major parks, but luxury accommodation is relatively scarce.
+An exploration of Madagascar is often a rough-and-ready experience.
+It is advisable to travel in Madagascar with a reputable company, but hiring a car to drive between attractions is also possible.
 The roads are bad, particularly during the wet season, and a 4×4 is essential.
-Parts of the central plateau are dangerous to travel through, and it is advisable not to travel alone without being well informed.
+Parts of the central plateau are dangerous to travel through, and it is advisable not to travel alone without being well-informed.

 Land of plenty

 Madagascar is a fantastical land – a natural evolutionary playground and a human kaleidoscope of cultural influences.
 Remarkable, offbeat, and enticing, this magical island offers an intoxicating combination of unique wildlife viewing and magnificent scenery.
-There is far more to Madagascar than our series could ever hope to convey, but there is no question that it is a country with something to offer every nature enthusiast.
+There is far more to Madagascar than our series could ever hope to convey, but there is no question that it offers something to every nature enthusiast.
 Our travel consultants are always on standby to help you plan the Madagascan holiday of your dreams.

 The rainforest of Ranomafana National Park